maj-biostat/bayesian_blurb/README.md

 # bayesian_blurb
-Short description of Bayesian methods
+Description of Bayesian methods for adaptive trials.